Jordan Acker: University of Michigan Board of Regents

 Jordan ran for the University of Michigan Board of Regents in the 2018 election and was elected statewide with 1.75 million votes becoming the first millennial to serve on the board while winning first place overall and unseating a 24-year Republican incumbent.

-Since his election, he has been noted for his "extremely online" approach to university governance and transparency, including through an active account on X. In 2020, he was named to Crain's Detroit Business "40 under 40" list.
+Since his election, he has been noted for his "extremely online" approach to university governance and transparency, including through an active account on X. In 2020, he was named to Crain's Detroit Business's "40 under 40" list.
 Acker became chairman of the Board of Regents on July 3, 2021 for the 2021-2022 academic year.
 He concluded his term as chairman in June 2022, when the chair rotated to fellow regent Paul W. Brown, garnering praise for his leadership during a tumultuous term.